 - Metronidazole creams or gels

 - Sulfur preparations

 - Photodrynamic therapies.

 Your healthcare provider may prescribe oral antibiotics which can help with inflammation.
 What you will likely find is that you are advised to try both a topical treatment alongside antibiotics.
 Here are some of the recommended antibiotics:

 Is there a known cure for periorificial dermatitis?

 Unfortunately, there is no cure for periorificial dermatitis, however, long-term remissions are indeed possible.
 This is a condition that could be with you for months and even years.
 Sometimes the rash will disappear on its own and then reappear later.
-The best thing to do is seek medical assistance and go from there.
+The best thing to do is seek medical assistance or get the best facial treatments for your skin condition and go from there.